 - Brush your teeth gently but avoid the extraction site.

-- Take any pain medication or antibiotics as prescribed by your dentist.
+- Take any pain medication or antibiotics as prescribed by your walk-in dentist.

 - Attend follow-up appointments as scheduled to monitor your healing process.